ShahinSamiei/chatgpt_project_converter/README.md

     <li><strong>Backup:</strong> Easily save the structure and content of important project folders.</li>
     <li><strong>Documentation:</strong> Use the tree and content output for project documentation purposes.</li>
     <li><strong>Project Reproduction:</strong> Recreate a complete project from a structured text file.</li>
+    <li><strong>Sending Projects to ChatGPT:</strong> Use the text-based format to easily send projects to ChatGPT without the need for ZIP files, avoiding extraction errors.</li>
+    <li><strong>Printing Projects:</strong> Convert the entire project into a single readable text file for easy printing of both the structure and contents.</li>
 </ul>

 <h2>Contributing</h2>